airbr/golang-hugo-blog/content/posts/web-page-test.md

 This article is a real world story about improving a websites performance and how I got there.

 1. I ran tests with several initial tools and skimmed the results.
-The tool I relied upon was WebPageTest and with it I diagnosed a Largest Contentful Paint (LCP) issue and ran experiments on a page.
+The tool I relied upon the most was WebPageTest and with it I diagnosed a Largest Contentful Paint (LCP) issue and ran experiments on a page.

 2. Using a hero image with *smaller* dimensions and file size that are more appropriate for the viewport and device can make a **big** difference to LCP.
 Preloading can also help.